david-courtis/dnd_engine/README.md

 ### Key Concepts:

 - Every game object has a unique UUID that serves as its global identifier
+- Objects can opt out of registration using a `use_register` flag
 - Objects register themselves in class-level registries upon creation
 - Any object can be retrieved from anywhere using its UUID
 - This enables decoupled communication between components